vgteam/toil-vg/README.md

 `toil-vg map`: Produce graph alignment (gam) from input reads and index

-`toil-vg call`: Produce VCF from input index and alignement (for since chromosome)
+`toil-vg call`: Produce VCF from input index and alignement (for single chromosome)

-### Guide: Running the CGL HGVM project VG Pipeline using Toil
-This guide attempts to walk the user through running this pipline using the VG framework from start to finish.

 ## Basic start-to-finish run on a local mac or linux machine